tarwn/lessthandot-hugo/blogs/content/posts/2013-02-03-hi-i-m-a-developer.md

 </p>

 <p style="line-height: 14.25pt;">
-  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">So begins my particular episode…</span></span>
+  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">So begins my particular episode...</span></span>
 </p>

 <p style="line-height: 14.25pt;">
-  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">I have a pretty snazzy developer PC inherited from my predecessor, a rather cool Hewlet Packard Z600 Workstation specced up to the hilt with serious 'Uber' hardware (<em>dual quad Xeon's, stupid amount of memory, SSD's, drool…</em>) and thankfully I have complete control over it (<em>mostly</em>) so I had the chance to configure my PC the way I wanted it to do the development I needed to do.</span></span>
+  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">I have a pretty snazzy developer PC inherited from my predecessor, a rather cool Hewlet Packard Z600 Workstation specced up to the hilt with serious 'Uber' hardware (<em>dual quad Xeon's, stupid amount of memory, SSD's, drool...</em>) and thankfully I have complete control over it (<em>mostly</em>) so I had the chance to configure my PC the way I wanted it to do the development I needed to do.</span></span>
 </p>

 <p style="line-height: 14.25pt;">
-  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">I have the usual culprits on there, Visual Studio 2010 Premium SP1, MSSQL Server 2008 R2, VMware, lots of useful tools (<em>Notepad++, Red Gate, Solitaire</em>) all running on a Windows 7 Professional 64 bit…nothing out of the ordinary there I hear you say, ah I haven’t told you about that little evil gremlin called Oracle, more specifically Oracle 64 bit and 32 bit clients on a 64 bit operating system (<em>yes, that combination should cause you to feel nauseous</em>).</span></span>
+  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">I have the usual culprits on there, Visual Studio 2010 Premium SP1, MSSQL Server 2008 R2, VMware, lots of useful tools (<em>Notepad++, Red Gate, Solitaire</em>) all running on a Windows 7 Professional 64 bit...nothing out of the ordinary there I hear you say, ah I haven't told you about that little evil gremlin called Oracle, more specifically Oracle 64 bit and 32 bit clients on a 64 bit operating system (<em>yes, that combination should cause you to feel nauseous</em>).</span></span>
 </p>

 <p style="line-height: 14.25pt;">